-Jordanelle Mountain Town Center
+Jordanelle Mountain Village

 Comprised of moderate slopes leading up from the Jordanelle to flatter but considerably higher mountainous terrain, this development will include a town center of significant size.
 This center should be oriented toward everyday shopping needs and function as a gathering place for the residents of the development.
-Residential uses in the center will include compact housing types, could blend with other uses and should be concentrated to retain as much natural open space as possible.
+Residential uses in and adjacent to the center will include compact housing types, could blend with other uses and should be concentrated to retain as much natural open space as possible.
+The density that could have been built over much of the property will be transferred to the center and surrounding mixed housing types.
+Neighborhoods with open space should connect to the center.
 A main road will provide the primary access, but additional access roads from the plateau down to Highway 32 will become increasingly important.

-Jordanelle Lake Town Center
+Jordanelle Lake Village

-Located adjacent to the Jordanelle Reservoir and along Highway 32, this center will focus on providing convenient goods and services for neighborhoods in the area, as well as hospitality options for the recreational activities already
+Located adjacent to the Jordanelle Reservoir and along Highway 32, this center will focus on providing convenient goods and services for neighborhoods in the area, as well as hospitality options for the recreational activities already established and growing in Wasatch and Summit